10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Prepare before emergencies happen.
 Identify the most cost-efficient transfer service for your primary corridor and open an account before you need it urgently.
 Set up the app, verify your identity, link your bank account, and complete the setup process in advance.

-When an emergency arises, you can then send money quickly through your pre-established account on the cost-efficient service, rather than defaulting to the most expensive nearby option under pressure.
+When an emergency arises, you can then send money quickly through your pre-established account on the cost-efficient service — rather than defaulting to the most expensive nearby option under pressure.
+Having an emergency savings fund also reduces the pressure to send money instantly in every situation, giving you slightly more time to compare options.

 Mistake 5: Paying for Transfers With a Credit Card